WeneckDnD/dbd-league/README.md

 # DBDL

-This website should represent the active community of competetive dbd players
+This website should represent the active community of competitive dbd players